Quantitative

 • Reporting: The hemoglobin concentration is displayed and reported on the analyzer’s printout or screen

-Interfering Substances and Troubleshooting
+Interfering Substances & Troubleshooting

 Several substances can interfere with spectrophotometric hemoglobin measurement, leading to inaccurate results.
-It’s crucial to be aware of these interferences and take appropriate corrective actions.
+It’s crucial to be aware of these interferences and take appropriate corrective actions

 • Turbidity: Lipemia (excessive lipids in the blood), high white blood cell counts (leukocytosis), or the presence of non-lysed red blood cells can cause turbidity, increasing the absorbance and falsely elevating the hemoglobin result